cgruver/okd4-upi-lab-setup/README.md

 https://github.com/openshift/community

-### If you created a fork of this project, you will want to re-sync with this repository.
-I am fixing issues while testing, and adding new features.
+### If you create a fork of this project, you will want to re-sync with this repository periodically.
+I am constantly fixing issues, refactoring, and adding new features.
+Open an issue if you encounter problems.

 Read the [Tutorial on GitHub Pages](https://cgruver.github.io/okd4-upi-lab-setup/)